 Practical Uses of Fuzzy Logic in Artificial Intelligence Settings

 In self-driving cars, fuzzy logic can also be used to process sensor inputs and to determine the most viable course of action when the situation allows several options.
-For instance, a scenario where a car has to choose how much force to apply on the brakes, some of the variables would be the speed of the vehicle, the distance to the object blocking its path, the condition of the road, and many others.
+For instance, in a scenario where a car has to choose how much force to apply on the brakes, some variables would be the vehicle’s speed, the distance to the object blocking its path, the condition of the road, and many others.

 Example: